USEPA/emf/EMF/deploy/doc/guides/inventory_projection.md

-Title: Inventory Projection Using the Emissions Modeling Framework
-Author: C. Seppanen, UNC
-CSS: base.css
-XHTML XSLT: xhtml-toc-h2-proj.xslt

-# Inventory Projection using the EMF #
+# Inventory Projection #

 ## Introduction ##

 The inventory projection process involves taking a base year inventory and projecting it to a future year inventory based on expected future activity levels and emissions controls.
-Within the [Emissions Modeling Framework][EMF User's Guide] (EMF), inventory projection is accomplished using the "Project Future Year Inventory" (PFYI) strategy in the [Control Strategy Tool][CoST User's Guide] (CoST) module.
+Within the EMF, inventory projection is accomplished using the "Project Future Year Inventory" (PFYI) strategy in the Control Strategy Tool (CoST) module.
 The Project Future Year Inventory control strategy matches a set of user-defined Control Programs to selected emissions inventories to estimate the emissions reductions in the target future year specified by the user.
 The output of the PFYI strategy can be used to generate a future year emissions inventory.

 Control programs are used to describe the expected changes to the base year inventory in the future.
 The data includes plant closure information, control measures and their associated emissions impacts, growth or reduction factors to account for changes in activity levels, and other adjustments to emissions such as caps or replacements.